Multiversity in Practice:

 Three artists were caught in an arms' race, each with teeth sinking into a neighbor's forearm.
 This performance's score stipulates having three people standing in a circle and each stretching one arm out to the adjacent person for the person to bite into the arm.
 The performance's duration is determined by the participants' physical stamina regardless of the pain (Kueh 2018).
 The performance ends when either one of the three entangled in the action stops the biting.
 As cocreators of this interlocked bodywork, Bite (Yao, 2017), Kueh Peh Gān, Tsai Hsinying, and Ma Ei expressed their endurances differently.
 Kueh, slightly red-faced and with brows tightly knit, looked resolute in biting into Ei's right forearm, while his right forearm was locked in between Tsai's teeth.
 Stoic and with saliva dripping out of her lips, Tsai's relentless biting was matched by what she endured from Ei's teeth.
 Meanwhile, Ei had shifted from low moaning to laborious and muffled screams.
 The trio's romance lasted for about ten minutes, when Kueh released his bite.
 An intimate group hug closed this aching action.
 [Photo 1]

 Bite took place in the Asir Art Museum in Tainan, Taiwan, as part of the concluding workshop presentations in Multiversity: 2017 ArTrend International Performance Festival (6-12 November 2017), curated by performance artist Yeh Tzu-Chi.
 The festival began with a three-day performance course led by the Indonesian performance art master teacher Arahmaiani Feisal, (who goes by "Arahmaiani").
 Arahmaiani required the closing collaborative performance to involve three people in a team.
-This restriction enabled the conception of Bite
+This restriction enabled the conception of Bite.

 An acute inquiry into the dynamics of interpersonal politics, Bite embodies the paradox of collaborative agency, when anyone in the team must agree to compromising one's individual will for the sake of collective consent.
 In retrospect, I find the piece especially prescient, as it anticipated the complex inter-institutional negotiations that would affect and sustain the festival.
 The ways that Kueh (from Hualiang, Taiwan), Tsai (from Pingdong, Taiwan), and Ei (from Yangon, Myanmar) came together and viscerally impacted one another in an invasive embrace indicate the festival's general circumstances, with participating artists, from more than six countries and several Taiwanese cities, congregating in Tainan on behalf of producing and sharing live art.
 While there was no clash of wills among artists throughout the festival, there were certainly memory imprints, like bite marks, seared unto our observing minds via the osmosis of mutual artistic exposure.